This view has three main areas: (1) stack info, (2) stack emulator, and (3) view menu.

 - Copy: This will create a copy of the stack with all its content and open it in stack edit mode.
 This comes in very handy if you don’t want to create a stack from scratch.
 Note that this button only shows if you are currently in the same domain the stack is located in.

-- Messages: Stack owners can broadcast important announcements to all users of that stack using the bulletin board feature.
+- Messages: Stack owners can broadcast important announcements to all users of that stack using the message broadcast tool.

 - Delete: Deletes the stack.
 Deleted stacks are moved to trash, which you can find in the Stack Store.